canonical/k8s-snap/docs/src/snap/howto/install/install-offline.md

 ## Deploy Canonical Kubernetes

-After fulfilling all steps in preparation for your air-gapped cluster, it is time to deploy it.
+Once you've completed all the preparatory steps for your air-gapped cluster, you can proceed with the deployment.

 ### Step 1: Install Canonical Kubernetes

-Copy the `k8s.snap`, `k8s.assert`, `core20.snap` and `core20.assert` files into
+Transfer the following files to the target node:

+- `k8s.snap`
+- `k8s.assert`
+- `core20.snap`
+- `core20.assert`

-the target node, then install the k8s snap by running:
+On the target node, run the following command to install the Kubernetes snap:

 ```
 sudo snap ack core20.assert && sudo snap install ./core20.snap